-In 2022, and related to the Hope Bay Project care and maintenance, Agnico Eagle awarded 19 contracts to KQBs with a combined value of \$49.5 million, representing 37% of the total value of contracts awarded that year (Table 4.3-1).
-No contracts have been awarded to non-KQBs in the Kitikmeot Region since 2017.
+In 2023 - related to the Hope Bay Project care and maintenance and exploration - Agnico Eagle awarded 11 contracts to KQBs with a combined value of \$29.4 million, representing 29% of the total value of contracts awarded that year (Table 4.3-1).
+Additional \$7.3 million were awarded to non-KQBs.